michaelmangelsdorf/myth/spec.md

     0xD6: ES	Take E into SOR
     0xD7: EP	Take E into POR
     0xD8: ED	Take E into D
-    0xD9: EU	Take E as 8-bit signed number and add it to 16-bit pointer B:O
+    0xD9: EW	Take E as page offset and store it into PC - while register D is not zero.
+In either case, decrement D
     0xDA: EJ	Take E as page offset and store it into PC - always
-    0xDB: EW	Take E as page offset and store it into PC - while register D is not zero.
-In either case, decrement D
+    0xDB: EH	Take E as page offset and store it into PC - if A is not equal to zero
-    0xDC: EH	Take E as page offset and store it into PC - if A is not equal to zero
+    0xDC: EZ	Take E as page offset and store it into PC - if A is equal to zero
-    0xDD: EZ	Take E as page offset and store it into PC - if A is equal to zero
+    0xDD: EN	Take E as page offset and store it into PC - if A is negative (has bit 7 set)
-    0xDE: EN	Take E as page offset and store it into PC - if A is negative (has bit 7 set)
+    0xDE: ER	Take E as page-index, load the index into R, set PC to 80h
     0xDF: EC	Take E as page-index, load the index into C, set PC to 0.
 Save return pointer into B:O. Decrement L

-    0xE0: SR	Take SIR into R
+    0xE0: SU	Take SIR as 8-bit signed number and add it to 16-bit pointer B:O
-    0xE1: SM	Take SIR into mem[B:O]
+    0xE1: SM	Take SIR into M[B:O]
     0xE2: SB	Take SIR into B
     0xE3: SO	Take SIR into O
     0xE4: SA	Take SIR into A